 - Set clear individual goals and share them.
 Then look for ways to help the other person reach their personal goals.

 - Set goals for each area of your life together and review them on a regular basis.

 - Get rid of old hurts.

 My professional training is through the ADD Coach Academy.
-ADDCA is the only ICF and PAAC certified coaching program dedicated exclusively to training ADHD coaches.
+ADDCA is an ICF and PAAC certified coaching program dedicated exclusively to training ADHD coaches.
 As a trained ADHD coach, I will bring knowledge, best practices, and experience to help you facilitate positive, personal and professional change, enabling you to live the life that you really want.

 If you're committed to creating a more fulfilling life, contact me today for a FREE CONSULTATION.